ITU-BDSA2024-GROUP25/Chirp/docs/report.md

 Note: This 4 layered onion diagram is not 1:1 to the actual onion structure of the code.
 Chirp.Infrastructure covers both the repository and services layer in our 4-layer onion diagram.
-For instance, we have Data Transfer Objects(DTOs) that are from Chirp.Core which we use for transportation between layers.
-We find they fit better in the repository layer than the domain layer in the diagram.
+For instance, we have Data Transfer Objects(DTOs) that are from Chirp.Core which we use for transportation between layers, since they fit better in the repository layer than the domain layer in the diagram.

 ![Illustration of the _Chirp!_ ONION](images/OnionDiagram.png)